Skip to content

 4. Finally, hit the Delete key and wait for the data to be deleted.

-Update Edge Browser
+Method 4: Update Edge Browser to Latest Version

-Using an old browser build could result in quite a few issues.
-While you may or may not get new features with each update, there will surely be some stability improvements and fixing of issues.
-So if you haven’t updated Edge in quite a while, now is probably the right time.
+While you may or may not get new features with each update, there will undoubtedly be stability improvements and fixes for existing issues.
+So, if you haven’t updated Edge in quite a while, now is the right time.
+Here are the steps to follow:

 1. Launch the Edge browser, and head to edge://settings/help in the address bar.